Department: Special Programs and Services

 The NWESD aspires to be a racially and culturally inclusive staff that reflects the diversity of those we serve.
 We believe this strengthens our organization, stimulates creativity, promotes the exchange of ideas, and enriches staff engagement.

-• Assists the department director and/or supervisor in monitoring program needs, grants, and budget(s), and makes recommendations regarding budget updates and revisions.
+• Assists the Program Administrator in monitoring program needs, grants, and budgets, and makes recommendations regarding budget updates and revisions.

-• Prepares detailed statistical reports related to the Center activities.
+• Prepares detailed statistical reports.

 • Inventories, orders, and maintains department supplies and equipment.
 Schedules needed equipment maintenance and repair.